 Pass HNC in a Construction or Civil Engineering subject with overall Merit to include 60 level 4 credits at Distinction and a Merit in the Level 4 Maths module for year one entry.

-Pass HND in a Construction or Civil Engineering subject with overall Merit to include 30 level 5 credits at Distinction and a Merit in Engineering Maths, Structural Analysis, Hydraulics/Hydrology and Soil Mechanics for year 2 entry.
+Pass HND in a Construction or Civil Engineering subject with overall Merit to include 30 level 5 credits at Distinction and Merit in Engineering Maths and Merit in either Structural Analysis, Hydraulics/Hydrology and Soil Mechanics.

-Pass in Foundation Degree in Civil Engineering with an overall mark of 45%, and 45% in all taught level 5 modules, and 45% in the 20 credit Mathematics module for year 2 entry.
+Pass in Foundation Degree in Civil Engineering with an overall mark of 45%, and 45% in all taught level 5 modules, and 45% in the 20 credit Mathematics module.

 For further information on the requirements for this course please contact